 “Barabbas killed six of my men before we captured him and nearly two dozen of his rebels.
 We have been crucifying several each week as a warning against those who would defy Rome’s authority.”

-Prophecy Fulfilled: “And also two other malefactors were led away with Him to be put to death.
-And when they came to the place called ‘Skull,’ there they crucified Him and the malefactors, one on the right and one on the left.”
-(Luke 23:32-33)
+Prophecy Fulfilled: “Two other men, both criminals, were also led out with Him to be executed.
+When they came to the place called the Skull, they crucified Him there, along with the criminals—one on His right, the other on His left.”
+(Luke 23:32–33)

-Prophecy: “They divide My garments among them and cast lots upon My vesture.”
+Prophecy: “They divide My clothes among them and cast lots for My garment.”
 (Psa.
 22:18)

 From GLORY REVEALED: The soldiers saw to their horses’ needs and stacked their lances in a circle before settling beneath the crosses.
 One soldier brought out several skins of wine, another gathered the condemned men’s clothing, including the purple robe worn by the Nazarene.
 The centurion poured out dice from a leather bag while another carved the squares and circles for the Game of the King into the hard earth beneath the crosses.